 - Indoor Play Gym — This climbing equipment is great because when you aren’t using it, it folds up almost flat.
 This makes it workable in smaller spaces or if you just want it out of your way to have some extra playroom sometimes.

-- Swing – A swing is a great addition to any sensory room, whether the goal is to be calming or alerting.
+- Swing — A sensory swing is a great addition to any sensory room, whether the goal is to be calming or alerting.
 There are so many benefits to swinging when it comes to sensory integration.
-Learn about them here and see 10 swings for under $100 (we have the first one on the list)

-- Rocking Seating – Rocking is a calming source of vestibular input that can help seekers who are constantly moving.
-If you have enough space for it, this rocking chair set is great.
+- Rocking Seating — Rocking is a calming source of vestibular input that can help seekers who are constantly moving.
+If you have enough space for it, this concentration rocker is durable, comfy, and easy to clean.

 - Wobble Board — These simple yet extremely versatile boards stimulate the vestibular system and are a great addition to any sensory room.
 They work great as seating, for balancing on, sliding on, climbing over, etc.